AntonTheDev/FlightLayout/README.md

                  vertical   : .Center)
 ```

-Note: In the case that the calculated frame is the same as the calling views frame, it will not actually set the frame on the caller, it will just exit it.
-This helps avoid glitches for animations, i.e  setitng the frame on the view that is currently animating, will flicker the view to it's final position.
+Note: In the case that the calculated frame is the same as the calling views frame, it will not actually set the frame on the caller, it will just exit.
+This helps avoid glitches during animations, i.e  setting the frame on the view that is currently animating, will flicker the view to it's final position.

 ##### Example 2